 A. Pomegranates have many qualities that make them a good choice of fruit for weight loss.
-100 grams of arils contains only 83 calories.
+One hundred grams of arils contains only 83 calories.
 These limited amounts of calories will help to keep your daily calorie limit in control.

 Its high fibre content keeps you full for a longer time.
-This prevents overeating.
-The polyphenols in pomegranates have links with being natural fat burners.
+It prevents overeating.
+The polyphenols in pomegranates are natural fat burners.
 Overall, incorporating pomegranates into your diet will aid in losing weight.

 A. Pomegranates are one of the best fruits for increasing blood count.
-It is packed with nutrients like iron, vitamin A, C, and E. Pomegranates contain ascorbic acid.
+It is rich in iron, vitamin A, C, and E. Pomegranates contain ascorbic acid.
 This acid further promotes iron content in the body.

-It increases the hemoglobin level significantly.
+It increases the haemoglobin level significantly.
 Consume pomegranate juice every day to see optimum benefits.

-A. Pomegranates are rich in vitamin C. This vitamin combats many skin issues like roughness, pigmentation, and dullness.
+A. Pomegranates are rich in vitamin C that improve skin issues.
+Vitamin C reduces roughness, pigmentation, and dullness.
 Its anti-inflammatory properties help to cure acne and zits.
-Pomegranates fight fungal or bacterial infections on the skin due to their antibacterial and antifungal properties.
+In addition, Pomegranates fight fungal or bacterial infections.

 It protects the skin from sun damage that can lead to various skin disorders.
-The antioxidants in pomegranates prevent cells from oxidative damage.
+In addition, the antioxidants prevent cells from oxidative damage.

 A. Pomegranates are known to increase insulin sensitivity.
-Its rich antioxidant content can cure chronic illnesses like diabetes.
-Regular consumption of pomegranates reduces the bad cholesterol in diabetic patients.
+Moreover, its rich antioxidant content can cure chronic illnesses like diabetes.
+In addition, regular consumption of pomegranates reduces bad cholesterol in diabetic patients.